The Public Transport Council is headed by the Chairman and Chief Executive, who are supported by six functional divisions.

 Policy & Regulation

-Research & Advisory
+Insights & Advisory

 To support our efforts to bring about affordable fares and a sustainable public transport system, the Corporate Communications Division draws up and carries out public communications plans to actively inform and engage internal and external stakeholders on policy matters and related issues.
 Besides managing media and international relations, the Division also reaches out to the public through engagement programmes and various feedback channels.